cylc/cylc-admin/cylc-7-architecture.md

 ## Authorization

 - Suite owners can authorize different levels of read-only “public” access
+  - from suite identity only, to full read-only
   - this uses the same authentication system, but with a built-in “anon” username and passphrase
 - But fine-grained authorization of different control functions for different